 We use a variety of metrics to assess climate-related risks.
-Primary metrics include Scope 1 and Scope 2 greenhouse gas (GHG) emissions, as disclosed below.
-We have also calculated certain Scope 3 GHG emissions data for internal use, including categories 1 (purchased goods and services), 2 (capital goods), 6 (business travel), and 15 (investments).
-In addition to total GHG emissions calculations, we benchmark our performance against several other peer institutions by comparing emissions based on building area and revenue.
+Key metrics include Scope 1, Scope 2, and Scope 3, Category 6 GHG emissions, as disclosed below.

+Separately, we perform our initial calculations around certain other Scope 3 GHG emissions data for internal use, including categories 1 (purchased goods and services), 2 (capital goods) and 15 (investments).
+In addition to total GHG emissions calculations, we benchmark our performance against peer institutions by comparing emissions based on building area and revenue.